Marketing Intermediate Updated 2026-03-22

 For ecommerce and B2C, a discount or exclusive offer works well.
 For B2B, try leading with valuable content instead.
 Match the incentive to what your audience actually cares about.

-Want to keep your email list growing with fresh organic traffic? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want to keep your email list growing with fresh organic traffic? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime